isomerpages/govtech-stp/pages/FAQ.md

 ### Air Travel Pass (ATP)

-Short-term visitors travelling to Singapore from the following countries may click on the links below for Frequently Asked Questions on using the [Air Travel Pass](https://safetravel.ica.gov.sg/atp/overview) to Travel to Singapore.
+Short-term visitors travelling to Singapore from the following countries/regions may click on the links below for Frequently Asked Questions on using the [Air Travel Pass](https://safetravel.ica.gov.sg/atp/overview) to Travel to Singapore.

 <table>
 <tr>